zrsharp/EAP/README.md

 - definition of key terms (if necessary or not defined before)
 - examples or other supporting evidence.
 - comment on or evaluation of the main points.

+### Optional features

+- Additional supporting points.
+- Information of concepts.
+- Citation.
+- A concluding sentence be recaping or summarizing the main idea.
+- A link to the next paragraphs.

 ### Evaluating a body paragraph